alvarogaiotti/alvarogaiotti.github.io/content/about/index.md

   [Master's Thesis](ModelliCausali.pdf).
 If you wanna learn more about the incredible world of causality, I wrote a post about it: [go check it out](/posts/causality)!

-This personal page was born with the aim of collecting some of the things I did during the years and to document the new exciting things I'm going to experience in the years to come.
+This personal page was born with the aim of collecting some of the things I did during the years and to share some exciting stuff I'll find out in the years to come.
 Come and join me in this journey and hop in the [Home](/) or [Archive](/archives) sections!